SkafteNicki/dtu_mlops/s2_organisation_and_version_control/cli.md

 ## Command line arguments

-If you have worked with Python for some time you are probably familiar with the `argparse` package, which allows you to directly pass in additional arguments to your script via the terminal.
+If you have experience with Python, you are likely familiar with the `argparse` package, which enables you to pass arguments directly to your script via the terminal.

 ```bash
 python my_script.py --arg1 val1 --arg2 val2